 As an option for required drainage the City firstly promotes the use of a Mutual agreement through the City's policy for Agricultural Tile discharge to roadside ditches prior to pursuing a petition for a Municipal drain under the Ontario Drainage Act.
 At this point in time the Drainage Superintendent has currently presented this option to the petitioners and explained its avenues in comparison to petitioning for a Municipal Drain under the Drainage Act.
 At this current time the petitioners wish to carry on with the process under the Drainage Act for the petition.
-Staff will leave the door open for pursuing a mutual agreement up until the prescribed time the petition.
+Staff will leave the door open for pursuing a mutual agreement up until the prescribed time the petitioner has under the Drainage Act for removing their names and abandoning the petition.